-By providing bicycles to students in our partner villages, Trailblazer addresses one of the biggest barriers to Cambodian youth gaining an education.
-This simply action results in two other benefits as well.
-Trailblazer requires students who receive a bike to sign a contract that says they can keep the bike if they take good care of it, and their grades in school.
-Also, other members of their family often use the bike, including the parents (who may not have a bike, let alone a car).
+By providing school uniforms and bicycles to students in our partner villages, Trailblazer addresses some of the biggest barriers to Cambodian students gaining an education.
+This simple action results in other benefits as well.
+Other members of their family often use the bike, including the parents (who may not have a bike, let alone a car).
 We are able to distribute bicycles, a truck load at a time, and uniforms to those who are identified as the poorest of the poor first.